rur/Binder-JS/README.md

 Basic Example
 -----------

-One use case could be to read data from the files system into memory.
+One use case could be to read data from the file system into memory.
 In the following example a folder is parsed which contains a single json file.

 	var binder = require('binder-js');